corrode/corrode.github.io/content/learn/migration-guides/typescript-to-rust/index.md

 ```

 If a function can fail, its return type must reflect that.
-Yu can't forget to handle exceptions (because there are none).
+You can't forget to handle exceptions (because there are none).
 Every error must be handled explicitly in Rust, which leads to more robust code.

 ### Null Safety: `undefined`/`null` vs `Option<T>`